Auxiliary Likelihood-Based Approximate Bayesian Computation in State Space Models: Numerical assessment of auxiliary likelihood-based ABC

+The auxiliary likelihood function (and score) of the approximating model defined by (\ref{sq_approx}) and (\ref{sq_2_discrete}) is evaluated\ using the AUKF, in the manner described in Section \ref{SQ} (and in the supplementary material).
+We also explore the performance of the auxiliary score method using a range of GARCH-type auxiliary models with closed-form likelihood functions, details of which are provided in Table 1.
+Hence, five alternative auxiliary models are explored {in total}.
+In all cases, the ABC score-based method uses the distance measure in (\ref{distscore}).\textbf{\ }The weighting matrix $\mathbf{\Sigma}$ is set equal to the Hessian-based estimate of the variance-covariance matrix of the (joint)\textbf{\ }MLE of $\mathbf{\beta}$, evaluated at the MLE computed from the observed data, $\widehat{\mathbf{\beta }}(\mathbf{y).}$

-We compare the performance of the score-based technique with that of more conventional ABC methods based on summary statistics that may be deemed to be a sensible choice in this setting.
+We compare the performance of the auxiliary score approaches with that of more conventional ABC methods based on summary statistics that may be deemed to be a sensible choice in this setting.
 For this purpose we propose a set of summary statistics that are sufficient (under Gaussianity) for an observable AR(1) process for the log of squared daily returns,\textbf{\ }$y_{t}=\ln (r_{t}^{2})$, namely

-Two forms of distances are used.
-Firstly, we apply the conventional Euclidean distance, with each summary statistic also weighted by the inverse of the variance of the values of the statistic across the ABC draws.
-That is, we define

-for ABC iteration $i=1,2,...,N$, where $var(s_{j})$ is the variance (across $i$) of the $s_{j}^{i}$, and $s_{j}^{obs}$ is the observed value of the $jth$ statistic, $j=1,2,...,5.$ Secondly, we use a distance measure proposed in Fearnhead and Prangle (2012) which, as made explicit in Blum \textit{et al.} (2013), is a form of dimension reduction method.
-We explain this briefly as follows.
-Given the vector of observations $\mathbf{y}$, the set of summary statistics in (\ref{AR1_summ_stats}) are used to produce an estimate of $E(\phi_{j}|\mathbf{y)}$, $j=1,2,3,$ which, in turn, is used as the summary statistic in a subsequent ABC algorithm.
-The steps of the Fearnhead and Prangle procedure (as modified for this context) for selection of the scalar parameter $\phi_{j}$, $j=1,2,3,$ are as given in Algorithm 3.

-The score-based method uses the distance measure in (\ref{distscore} ).\textbf{\ }The weighting matrix $\mathbf{\Sigma}$ is set equal to the Hessian-based estimate of the variance-covariance matrix of the (joint)\textbf{\ }MLE of $\mathbf{\beta}$, evaluated at the MLE computed from the observed data, $\widehat{\mathbf{\beta}}(\mathbf{y).}$ For the case where a single parameter only is unknown, the absolute value of the relevant scalar score is used to define (\ref{distscore}).
-The 1\% percentile of 50,000 ABC draws is used to determine the tolerance level.